Failure Analysis in Metallography

 Careful sample selection is important for meaningful analysis:

-Refer to our sectioning, grinding, and polishing guides for proper sample preparation.
+Refer to our sectioning, grinding, polishing, and mounting guides for proper sample preparation.

 Step 4: Microscopic Examination